TTK4130/ttk4130.github.io/README.md

 # TTK4130 Course Book

 To read the course content and installation guide go to [the deployment of this website](https://ttk4130.github.io).
-This documentation relates to editing the webpage and not the course work.
+This README relates to developing and building the page.

 # Website How-to's